sean-chester/relational-databases/sql/README.md

 ## Illness Policy

 The end date for the assignment is three days later than the due date.
 This is expected to provide sufficient contingency for most minor illnesses and you should submit by the due date rather than the end date if you are not constrained by illness.
+Submissions will not be accepted even a couple minutes after the end of the illness buffer period (visible as the _end date_ of the assignment in Brightspace).

+Support for the assignment _will not be provided_ during the illness buffer.
+You are encouraged to ask questions early.

 In the event that three days contingency is insufficient, you could contact the instructor in advance of the due date with a brief explanation.
 If you have submitted all previous, graded assignments, then your quiz for this module will be used as the assessment for these learning outcomes.
 If, on the other hand, you have a missing assignment due to, for example, prior illness this semester, then a well-justified second absence longer than three days we be accommodated with a make-up assessment in the form of an individual, closed, recorded oral exam over Zoom conducted by the instructor.
 The use of make-up assessments will help to ensure that there are sufficiently many assessment activities (at least 80% of the grade) for each student to accurately reflect their achievement in this course.